Two students walking through Radcliffe Square, Oxford. By Ian Wallman.

 Visiting students

-If you are a student from overseas and wish to spend a period of up to three terms (one academic year) in Oxford on an undergraduate course, you can apply to a college for a place as a registered Visiting Student.
+If you are a student from overseas and wish to spend a period of up to three terms (one academic year) in Oxford on a course related to the degree you are studying in your own country, you can apply to a college for a place as a registered Visiting Student.

 Visiting Student status

-As a Visiting Student you do not matriculate at the University of Oxford but your name is entered on the University’s Register as a Visiting Student and you will be affiliated with a college or society.
+As a Visiting Student you do not matriculate at the University of Oxford but your name is entered on the University’s Register as a Visiting Student and you will be affiliated with a college, society or PPH (Permanent Private Hall).

 Was this page useful?*